m0llyc00k/data-structures-fall2021/Week-7-processBlog/README.md

-<b>**This was ammended in folder week-7-a6 in order to complete the following assignemnt.
+<b>**This was ammended in folder <em>week-7-a6</em> in order to complete the following assignment.
 More entries were added and 'PK' was changed to 'breadType' while 'SK' was changed to 'totalTimeHours'</b>
 </br>
 </br>